 From the beginning of Term Three MFA (Theatre Directing) students will focus on placements and the 'Theatre Production' module.
-Full-time and returning part-time students will work towards a production showcase in July 2023; part-time students will present their work to the public in July 2024.
+Full-time and returning part-time students will work towards a production showcase in July 2024; part-time students will present their work to the public in July 2025.

-Students will work with the Lir's graduating acting students and colleagues from the MFA in Stage Design on a series of productions to be staged in the Lir's two performance studios at the end of the academic year as part of a season of work entitled GradFest.
+Students will work with The Lir Academy graduating acting students and colleagues from the MFA in Stage Design on a series of productions to be staged in The Lir Academy's two performance studios at the end of the academic year as part of a season of work entitled GradFest.
 The productions will be fully supported by the Stage Management and Technical Theatre students and the technical and workshop staff of The Lir.
 The Directing students will also be supported throughout this process by their directing tutor.
-Full details of the production process will follow in Week Six of Term One.
+Full details of the production process will follow in Week 10 of Term One.

-Showcase productions will be assessed by the directing tutor and the Director of The Lir (or their agreed deputies) as outlined in Section 3.5 below, and the assessment process will be overseen by an External Examiner.
+Showcase productions will be assessed by the directing tutor and the Director of Acting Training & Postgraduate Study (or their agreed deputies) as outlined in Section 3.5 below, and the assessment process will be overseen by an External Examiner.